lsst-sqre/rubin-lfs-migrator/README.md

 To use it, `pip install rubin-lfs-migrator` and then run `migrate_lfs`.

-If you are using this in a Rubin Observatory context, you will probably not need to change anything except the input directory (with the -i option).
-Hoever, `migrate_lfs -h` will show you the options available:
+If you are using this in a Rubin Observatory context, you will probably not need to change anything except the input directory (with the `-i` option).
+However, `migrate_lfs -h` will show you the options available:

 ```
 usage: migrate_lfs [-h] [-i DIRECTORY] [-b LFS_BASE_URL]